 Estimated Future Payouts Under Non-Equity Incentive Plan Awards.
-AIP General: The first row of amounts in these columns for each applicable person shows estimated possible future payouts of awards under our 2016 annual cash incentive award program.
-Amounts provided are calculated on a full year basis using the 2016 annual base salary for each officer.
-The actual payout amount for Mr. Cederoth was prorated for his partial year of service to the Company.
-The performance measures and attainment are discussed in Compensation Discussion and

-Analysis V. 2016 Compensation Decisions Annual Incentive Award Program above.
-Amounts actually earned by the named executive officers are shown in the 2016 Summary Compensation Table under the column Non-Equity Incentive Plan Compensation.
-AIP Threshold Amounts: For Mr. Cederoth, the threshold amount provided is the minimum amount payable to him under the 2016 annual cash incentive award program on a full year basis pursuant to his employment letter agreement entered into in connection with the commencement of his employment with the Company.
-For the other named executive officers, the threshold amounts provided are the amounts payable for achieving threshold performance levels under the program; however, performance below the threshold performance levels will result in no payout.
-For purposes of calculating the threshold amount for these the officers other than Mr. Cederoth, the individual component of the program has been assumed to be \$0 because there is no threshold level of performance specified which will provide a minimum amount payable for the individual component.
+AIP General: The first row of amounts in these columns for each applicable person shows estimated possible future payouts of awards under our 2017 annual cash incentive award program.
+Amounts provided are calculated on a full year basis using the 2017 annual base salary for each officer.
+The performance measures and attainment are discussed in Compensation Discussion and Analysis V. 2017 Compensation Decisions Annual Incentive Award Program above.
+Amounts actually earned by the named executive officers are included in the 2017 Summary Compensation Table under the column Non-Equity Incentive Plan Compensation.
+AIP Threshold Amounts: The threshold amounts provided are the amounts payable for achieving threshold performance levels under the program; however, performance below the threshold performance levels will result in no payout.
+For purposes of calculating the threshold amounts, the individual component of the program has been assumed to be \$0 because there is no threshold level of performance specified which will provide a minimum amount payable for the individual component.
 AIP Target Amounts: The program established payout amounts for achievement of target Company and individual performance.
-AIP Maximum Amounts: The maximum payouts are established by the 2016 Annual Incentive Award Program for Key Executives for those executive officers named therein; for Messrs.
-Cederoth and Czeszewski, the maximum amount provided is the 200% maximum amount payable with respect to each component of the program.
+AIP Maximum Amounts: The maximum payouts are established by the 2017 Annual Incentive Award Program for Key Executives for those executive officers named therein; for Mr. Ghia, the maximum amount provided is the 200% maximum amount payable with respect to each component of the program.

-The second row of amounts in these columns for each applicable person shows estimated possible future payouts of awards (when made) under cash-based performance units granted in 2016 which use relative TSR over a three-year period as the performance measure.
+The second row of amounts in these columns for each person shows estimated possible future payouts of awards (when made) under cash-based performance units granted in 2017 which use relative TSR over a three-year period as the performance measure.
 The performance units provide for a 50% payout if a threshold level of performance is met, a target payout amount and a maximum payout of 200% of target.
 If the threshold level of performance is not met, there will be no payout under the performance units.
-See Compensation Discussion and Analysis V. 2016 Compensation Decisions Long-Term Incentive Compensation Awards for more information regarding the grant of performance units in 2016.
+See Compensation Discussion and Analysis V. 2017 Compensation Decisions Long-Term Incentive Compensation Awards for more information regarding the grant of performance units in 2017.

 Estimated Future Payouts Under Equity Incentive Plan Awards.
-For Mr. Nelson, the first two numbers of shares in these columns relate to annual awards of performance-based restricted stock units.
-All other numbers of shares in these columns for the named executive officers relate to the OEA awards, one-time performance-based restricted stock unit awards designed to build a culture of ownership, to put focus on achieving the Company's strategic plan which will support student outcomes and create stockholder value, and to encourage retention of talent.
-All awards reflected in these columns provide for a single payout amount at each vest date if the applicable performance conditions are satisfied.
+Mr. Nelson s award reflected in these columns provides for a single payout amount at the vest date if the applicable performance condition is satisfied.
 That number of shares is provided in the chart as the target.
 There are no threshold or maximum payouts for these awards.
-The performance targets and vesting provisions for these awards in 2016 are discussed above in Compensation Discussion & Analysis V. 2016 Compensation Decisions Long-Term Incentive Compensation Awards.
+The performance target and vesting provisions for this award in 2017 are discussed above in Compensation Discussion & Analysis V. 2017 Compensation Decisions Long-Term Incentive Compensation Awards.

 All Other Stock Awards.
-This column shows the number of time-vesting restricted stock units granted to each of the named executive officers during 2016.
-These awards vest 25% per year over four years, subject to continued employment with the Company (one award settles in stock and the other in cash).
+This column shows the number of time-vesting restricted stock units granted to each of the named executive officers during 2017.
+These awards vest 25% per year over four years, subject to continued employment with the Company.

 All Other Option Awards.
-This column shows the number of stock options granted to each of the named executive officers during 2016.
+This column shows the number of stock options granted to each of the named executive officers during 2017.
 These options become exercisable 25% per year over four years, subject to continued employment with the Company.